 Should you have any questions on this or any other aggregation-related matter, contact Constellation at: 877-997-9995.

 To file a complaint against dishonest retail electricity supplier solicitations, contact the Illinois Commerce Commission's (ICC) Consumer Services Division complaint line at 800-524-0795.
 Customers may also file a complaint online by visiting www.icc.illinois.gov/consumer/complaint.

 Calculate your savings

-If you are a participant in the Village's Electricity Aggregation Program, you are (or will soon be) enjoying lower electricity rates.
+If you are a participant in the Village's Electricity Aggregation Program, you are enjoying lower electricity rates.
 Visit the easy-to-use website below to "see" your savings.
 It only takes about 30 seconds to calculate your monthly/annual savings:

-On March 20, Hoffman Estates voters approved a referendum allowing the Village to create an electricity aggregation program on behalf of residents and businesses to reduce electricity costs.
+In 2012, Hoffman Estates voters approved a referendum allowing the Village to create an electricity aggregation program on behalf of residents and businesses to reduce electricity costs.
 The Village, through its consultant, the Northern Illinois Municipal Electric Collaborative (NIMEC), solicited and reviewed proposals from several electricity suppliers certified in Illinois.
-As a result, the Village signed a two-year contract with FES to provide the supply of electricity to residents and small businesses as part of the Village's electricity aggregation program.
-This program will greatly benefit program participants, and will continue for a two-year term through the July 2014 billing cycle.
+For years 2012 through July 2014, FirstEnergy Solutions was the supplier.
+As of August 1, 2014, Constellation Energy is the electric supplier through July 2015.
+ComEd still provides delivery and billing for electric service.

 Hoffman Estates electricity aggregation program vs. ComEd rate in cents per kWh